Same-sex marriage in the United Kingdom: Legislation

 On 24 January 2013, the Marriage (Same Sex Couples) Bill was introduced to the Commons by Maria Miller, and a full debate occurred at the second reading on 5 February.
 The bill retained some distinctions from marriage between a man and a woman; e.g. in divorce proceedings, adultery can only involve sexual conduct between two persons of the opposite sex, while non-consummation will not be grounds for annulment of a same-sex marriage.
 On 5 February 2013, the bill passed its second reading in the House of Commons by 400 votes to 175.

 The bill was examined in 13 sittings by the Marriage (Same Sex Couples) Bill Committee, a public bill committee established to scrutinise the bill line by line.
 The bill completed its committee stage on 12 March 2013 and had its report stage in the House of Commons on 20–21 May 2013.
 The third reading took place on 21 May, and was approved by 366 votes to 161, with the bill receiving its first reading in the House of Lords the same evening.
 The bill had its second reading unopposed in the Lords on 4 June, after a "wrecking amendment" proposed by Lord Dear was defeated by a vote of 390–148, thus allowing the bill to proceed to the committee stage.
 The bill passed its third reading in the House of Lords on 15 July 2013, and the Commons accepted all of the Lords' amendments on the following day, with royal assent by Queen Elizabeth II granted on 17 July 2013.

+The Marriage (Same Sex Couples) Act 2013 (Part 1, Section 1) states: Marriage of same sex couples is lawful.
+It also contains provisions stating that:

 On 10 December 2013, Miller announced that same-sex marriage ceremonies would begin on 29 March 2014 in England and Wales.
 Couples wishing to be among the first to marry were required to give formal notice of their intention by 13 March 2014.
 As of 13 March 2014, couples who have entered into same-sex marriages overseas are recognised as married in England and Wales.
 The parts of the law that allow civil partnerships to be converted into marriages, and allow married people to change their legal gender while remaining married, took effect on 10 December 2014.
 Same-sex marriages in England and Wales began at midnight on 29 March 2014.